phax/peppol-reporting/README.md

 This library does not deal with the transmission of Reports.
 That needs to be done with [phase4](https://github.com/phax/phase4) or another AS4 solution.

+This library requires Java 11 and Maven to build.
+A Maven Central release will be made available when the content is stable.

 Glossary:
 * EUSR - End User Statistics Report
 * TSR - Transaction Statistics Report